suwfe/telco-customer-churn/README.md

 # Conclusion
 This analysis shows that customer churn is strongly influenced by both contract structure and customer tenure.

-Customers with low commitment (month-to-month contracts) are much more likely to leave Customers are most vulnerable to churn early in their lifecycle
+Customers with low commitment (month-to-month contracts) are much more likely to leave.
+Customers are most vulnerable to churn early in their lifecycle

 These findings suggest that businesses should focus on: